NEW SURVEY

 P = Prevention of hate crime

-E = Empowering communities to report hate crime and access victim support services
+E = Empowering communities to report hate crimes and access victim support services

 In danger?
 With a simple shake or tap, it activates Hollie Guard, immediately notifying your chosen contacts, pinpointing your location and sending audio and video evidence directly to their mobile phones